ArtyWatts/SimplePasswordGenerator/README.md

 <h2>Description</h2>
 I have been slacking when it comes to choosing and storing passwords correctly.
-To combat this and to practice some Python I coded a simple password generator that that asks for the required password length and if to include numbers and/or special characters.
+To combat this and to practice some Python I coded a simple password generator that asks for the required password length and if to include numbers and/or special characters.
 <br />